 I will begin with the conclusion:

-For the purposes of Immigration and Nationality law, there is ONLY relinquishment.
+Relinquishment of U.S. Citizenship Under The Immigration Laws: For the purposes of Immigration and Nationality law, there is ONLY relinquishment.
 Renunciation is one of a number of specific ways of relinquishing U.S. citizenship.
-Renunciation is the one form of “relinquishment” that has a fee.
-The fee to renounce U.S. citizenship is $2350.
-All other forms of relinquishment are free.
-Renunciation is also the form of relinquishment that requires the assistance of a representative of the U.S. government (perhaps that’s why there is a fee).
+All forms of “relinquishment” are subject to a $2350 U.S. Government fee.
+Renunciation is the one form of relinquishment that requires the assistance of a representative of the U.S. government.

 What is a relinquishment of U.S. citizenship anyway?